adobe/aem-core-wcm-components/README.md

 ## Installation

-To install everything, except the extensions, the [released aggregate package `core.wcm.components.all`](https://github.com/adobe/aem-core-wcm-components/releases) can be installed via the AEM Package Manager.
+To install everything, excluding extensions and examples, the [released aggregate package `core.wcm.components.all`](https://github.com/adobe/aem-core-wcm-components/releases) can be installed via the AEM Package Manager.

 For more information about the Package Manager please have a look at [How to Work With Packages](https://helpx.adobe.com/experience-manager/6-4/sites/administering/using/package-manager.html) documentation page.